Skip to main content

 Use custom actions when Flowboard should trigger:

-Use actionData for business parameters and ctx.formData for answers already collected in the flow.
+Use actionData for business parameters and ctx.formData or ctx.values for answers already collected in the flow.